-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
+After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for

-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
+7. If your representation is seeking a modification, do you consider it necessary to participate at the consideration is seeking a modification. oral part of the examination?